POS Product Configuration

 Important Attribute for Combos/Meal Deals

-Please ensure the attribute "isCombo": true is set on the main product "productType": 1, as certain channels need this flag to display these options correctly
+Please ensure the attribute "isCombo": true is set on the main product "productType": 1 and linked to a Bundle groups"productType": 4, as certain channels need this flag and Bundle groups to display these options correctly

-Bundles cannot be nested under a sub-product and must be at the top-level of options.
+Bundles cannot be nested under a sub-product and must be at the top level of options.

 The structure to form bundles could be as follows: